southworks/aws-cdi-samples/samples/html-motion-graphics-overlay/README.md

 > **Note**: replace the IP address and port with the inbound IP address and port of the MediaConnect flow in the command above.

 ### Streaming the Composition Output
 Wait a few seconds for the process to start.
-You should see a message in both the channel transmitter and channel receiver consoles indicating that the CDI connection was established.
+You should see a message in both the channel transmitter and channel receiver consoles indicating when the CDI connection is established.
 Soon after, the encoder window will start to log a message as each segment is generated.
 You should see the HLS segments stored in the mapped S3 drive using File Explorer.

 Similarly, the [Amazon S3 console](https://s3.console.aws.amazon.com/) will show the uploaded HLS content.